Do you ever have a gut feeling that ends up being right on point?

 If an introverted intuitive person is in a leadership role in this type of organization, they can strongly benefit the business by coalescing ideas.

-10. They are great mentors.
+10. You are a great mentor.

 Introverted intuitives are great mentors because they are able to listen to other people and see the hidden meaning behind what they are saying or their behaviors.